learn-co-curriculum/hs-coding-club-html/README.md

 ####Step 1:

-Developer tools exist in the Firefox browser, Chrome browser and Internet Explorer (8 and up).
+Developer Tools exist in the Firefox browser, Chrome browser, and Internet Explorer (8 and up).
 Make sure you download one of these browsers if you don't already have one.

 All three of these browsers have incredibly powerful Developer Tools that allow you to see the nuts and bolts of every website.
 Basically, we can see and locally edit the HTML and CSS.

-The following steps will work the exact same for Chrome of Firefox.
+The Developer Tools for Chrome and Firefox operate in the same way.
 To access the Internet Explorer Developer Tools, open up a browser window and hit the `f12` key.
-The following examples will be using Chrome, but the Firefox and Internet Explorer tools operate in the exact same way!
+The following examples have been done using Chrome, but the steps for Firefox and Internet Explorer tools will be the same!

 #### Step 2: